siriusphp/stratum/README.md

 1. It is not a "pure" implementation of a pattern.
 [People complained](http://www.reddit.com/r/PHP/comments/2pke2j/aop_without_aop/) that it is either the Mediator pattern, the Chain of Responsibility pattern or a disquised Event pattern.
 2. You have global state (ie: a singleton manager of the "strata" for each class).
 I consider the implementation to be similar to having traits (at the global level you define the traits) and I am not a purist.
+3. Since the "decorators" are not required to implement the interface of the decorated object the library relies on `__call()` to pass the calls to the next layers, which come with a performance penalty.
+I will try to address this issue in the future though.

 #### 2. Am I limited to classes for behaviour?

-No. You can add an object to as a decorator (the object will be cloned whenever needed by that class though) or a callback/function that returns a decorator
+No. You can add an object as a decorator (the object will be cloned whenever needed by that class though, so keep that in mind) or a callback/function that returns a decorator.

 ```php
 $manager->add($someAlreadyInstanciatedDecorator, 'ORM');